djmotley/CF-Buckhead-Analytics-Project/README.md

 ## The Challenge and My Starting Point

 Starting this project was overwhelming.
 I was balancing GMAT preparation, work, training, and volunteering—all while learning an entirely new technical domain.
-I began my researching membership-based fitness businesses, the general construction of data analytics projects, and the concept of churn.
+I began researching membership-based fitness businesses, the general construction of data analytics projects, and the concept of churn.
 With guidance from a mentor and AI-assisted tools, I established a foundation and iterated from there.

 ### Laying the Foundation: Research & Learning Inputs
 Before building the project in Visual Studio Code, I spent time understanding how churn is approached in practice—both from a business and analytical perspective.
 The following resources helped shape my thinking, feature selection, and modeling choices.
 In addition, they taught me how to navigate the tools I needed to make this project whole